Intersectional Pride Month Marketing

 As The Center for Intersectional Justice aptly puts it, “intersectionality is about fighting discrimination within discrimination, tackling inequalities within inequalities, and protecting minorities within minorities.”

-Pride was a beacon of intersectional queer allyship until this year, when they made the controversial decision to remove or relocate its collection because of threats from violent extremists.
+Target was a beacon of intersectional queer allyship until they made the controversial decision to remove or relocate their Pride collection because of threats from violent extremists.
 Many have questioned Target’s decision to bend to anti-LGBTQIA+ pressure, rather than increasing measures that protect their employees and products.
 It’s an important lesson in how even a superbly crafted campaign can falter when you cave to extremist pressure.

-In 2018, non-binary artist Daniel Quasar created the Progress Pride Flag, which adds black and brown stripes to the ubiquitous 6-color design.
+In 2018, non-binary artist Daniel Quasar created the Progress Pride Flag, which features black and brown stripes added to the traditional 6-color design.
 These additions highlight the often overlooked BIPOC (Black, Indigenous, and People of Color) queer community that ignited the entire Pride movement with the Stonewall Riots in 1969.

 Intersectional pride flag